raspberrypilearning/cd-advanced-html-css-sushi/en/step_8.md

 `fr` stands for **fraction**.
 Notice how you make the `article` take up all the space over the two columns.

+--- collapse ---
+---
+title: Help!
+I got errors and warnings!
+---

+If you are using Trinket, you may notice some errors and warnings appear, even if you typed the code exactly as above.

+This is because Trinket does not yet recognise the CSS grid properties.
+However, the code will still work.

+If the CSS grid code gives you 'unknown property' warnings or an error like 'unexpected token 1fr', you can simply ignore these.

+--- /collapse ---

 ![Asides are side by side at the bottom](images/cssGridAsidesAtBottom.png)

 Let's try putting the `aside` elements over on the right, and making them half the width of the `article`.